eslint/eslint/docs/src/use/core-concepts/glossary.md

 The following [inline config](#inline-config-configuration-comment) sets

-For more information on overrides in legacy configs, see [Configuration Files (Deprecated) > How to overrides work?](../configure/configuration-files-deprecated#how-do-overrides-work).
+For more information on overrides in legacy configs, see [Configuration Files (Deprecated) > How do overrides work?](../configure/configuration-files-deprecated#how-do-overrides-work).

 ## P